zio/zio/docs/howto/mock_services.md

 }
 ```

-Simiralily, we use the same `of` combinator to refer to concrete monomorphic call in our test suite when building expectations:
+Similarly, we use the same `of` combinator to refer to concrete monomorphic call in our test suite when building expectations:

 ```scala mdoc:silent
 import PolyExampleMock._